Public Safety is: Time Critical, Labor Intensive and Highly Technical

 POLICE

 Police 911 calls are up over the last 10 years, driving down police capacity to work other crime by 30%.
-We’ve added no patrol officers in that period.
-In 2022, there were three incidents where a gun was fired.
-Anacortes historically has no gun incidents.

-Since 2018, compared to a five-year average, crime has increased:
+Since 2021, crime has increased:

 We need more police and firefighter/medics available for every call.